LightYagami28/Media-Repository/README.md

 ## License
 This repository is licensed under the MIT License.
 Refer to the `LICENSE` file for details.

-## Feedback
+## Feedback and Support
-If you have suggestions or encounter any issues, please open an issue or contact the repository maintainer.
+If you have suggestions, encounter issues, or need help accessing large files via Telegram, please open an issue or contact the repository maintainer.

+Thank you for contributing to and supporting the Media Repository!